adult and child holding gardening tools

 To Apply

-• Please send a resume, cover letter, and three professional references to jobs@workingfood.org
+• Please send a resume and three professional references to jobs@workingfood.org.

 • Applications that do not include all requested materials will be considered incomplete

-• Final candidates will be invited to participate in a paid working interview (trial shift), compensated at the position’s hourly rate.
+• Final candidates will be invited to participate in a paid working assessment, compensated at the position’s hourly rate.

 Working Food is an equal opportunity employer that is committed to increasing equity, diversity, and inclusion in all elements of our work.
 Working Food hires, trains, compensates, and promotes regardless of race, marital status, religion, age, mental or physical disability, national origin, citizenship, ancestry, sex (including pregnancy), sexual orientation, gender identity (including gender nonconformity and status as a transgender individual), past, current, or prospective service in the uniformed services, in addition to any other characteristic protected under applicable federal, state, or local law.